JaredTambala/Mercury/infra/ingestion/README.md

 #### Step 2

+#### Step 3

 If you just want to test Airbyte, navigate inside the airbyte folder and run
 ```bash
 docker compose up
 ```
-Otherwise, run this command from this top-level directory
+Otherwise, copy the .env, flags.yaml, and temporal/ directory into your working directory, and run this command